 What is Dry January?

-“Dry January” is underway, a month when many people voluntarily stop drinking alcohol after the excesses of December and start the new year on a sober, clearer, more refreshed and healthy note.
+“Dry January” is a month when many people voluntarily stop drinking alcohol after the excesses of December and start the new year on a sober, clearer, more refreshed and healthy note.

-It’s not too late to join, but if you’re asking why you should face the world without a sip of wine, beer or spirits for a month (especially during the coldest, darkest, dreariest time of the year), there are some compelling health reasons to do it.
+If you’re asking why you should face the world without a sip of wine, beer or spirits for a month (especially during the coldest, darkest, dreariest time of the year), there are some compelling health reasons to do it.

 Why should you participate in Dry January?